- A01 ~ The Rebirth of the Phoenix

 Ups… shit… I just blurted it out…

-“Are you really the Queen and the Phoenix?” one of the women asks.
+“Are you really the Queen and the Phoenix?” the brunette asks.

 I sigh again and nod, “Yeah, it’s true… I am the Phoenix, and my colleague here, is the Queen.
 I awoke not even a week ago…”